olivierlacan/olivierlacan.com/_posts/2020-01-01-the-cover-matters.md

 It's true that I've discovered bad books with great covers, but unless I'm letting confirmation bias get the best of me, I've had more lucky strikes than bad apples.

+PS: Skeptics of this conclusion may delight in the fact that for whatever reason, a few after I started working with the CPA I mention in this post, they entirely ghosted me.
+I'm not sure if they went under, had an influx of much more profitable clients, a huge technical issue, or if something else happened.
+So my little anecdote took a hit.
+While I know some beautiful covers might hide nastiness, that doesn't completely change my point of view on the signal that a well-crafted one sends.